mahmudsudo/core-software-engineering/README.md

 Microservices have seen a wide adoption in the software engineering field.
 Learn about complex distributed systems from the awesome repo (https://github.com/theanalyst/awesome-distributed-systems).

+## Organization of the Repository
+The repo has five subdirectories, each treating different concepts that are applicable to software engineering:
+1. Software-Engineering
+2. Distributed-Systems
+3. Database-Engineering
+4. Infrastructural-Engineering
+5. DataStructures-n-Algorithms